MJoergen/nexys4ddr/x16/log.md

 and I've added the writes to the VERA configuration registers.
 A few of these registers are implemented, the rest are ignored.

+And I've renamed the file mode0.vhd to layer.vhd to better reflect its purpose.

 The next step is to get the 65C02 CPU up and running.
 On another project (https://github.com/MJoergen/cpu65c02) I've ported a complete functional test suite for the 65C02.
 This I will use to test my implementation of the 65C02